-Share-based payments increased by \$491,139 from those of the comparative period due to the 3,600,000 stock options granted to employees, officers, directors and consultants of the Company during the current period.
+Share-based payments increased by \$571,607 from those of the comparative period due to the 3,600,000 stock options granted to employees, officers, directors and consultants of the Company during the current period.
 This figure will fluctuate each reporting period as the cost of each issue is recognised over the vesting periods of the options granted.

-Management and administrative fees increased by \$312,976 in the current six month period compared to the comparative six-month period mainly due to increased costs related to; non-executive director fees of \$56,100, CEO fees of \$100,000, accounting costs of \$76,979, consulting fees of \$46,488 and company secretarial fees of \$18,193.
-In the comparative six-month period these costs were lower due to the smaller size of the Group and the Company being less active.
+Management and administrative fees increased by \$443,392 in the current nine-month period compared to the comparative nine-month period mainly due to increased costs related to; non-executive director fees of \$82,500, CEO fees \$150,000, accounting costs of \$102,661, consulting fees of \$60,597 and company secretarial fees of \$27,000.
+In the comparative nine-month period these costs were lower due to the smaller size of the Company and it being less active.

-Salaries increased by \$153,360 due to an increase in the number of employees from that of the comparative period due to the appointment of a VP of Exploration, VP of Investor Relations, and the newly acquired Argentinean personnel.
+Salaries increased by \$192,651 due to an increase in the number of employees from that of the comparative period due to the appointment of a VP of Exploration, VP of Investor Relations, and the newly acquired Argentinean personnel.

-Office and general costs increased in the current six- month period by \$85,128 when compared to the comparative six-month period mainly due to: increased bank charges incurred in relation to the Argentinean entities of \$27,134; increased IT expenses of \$18,346 to assist in integrating and supporting the newly acquired operations; and increased travel costs of \$25,434 incurred as a result of greater corporate activities required in integrating and promoting the expanded Company.
+Office and general costs increased in the current nine-month period by \$103,519 when compared to the comparative nine-month period mainly due to: increased bank charges incurred in relation to the Argentinean entities of \$29,408; increased IT expenses of \$19,051 to assist in integrating and supporting the newly acquired operations; and increased travel costs of \$33,576 and other general cost increases of \$8,203 incurred as a result of greater corporate activities required in integrating and promoting the expanded Company.

-Shareholder and information meetings increased by \$55,640 in the current six-month period due mainly to increased attendance at trade conferences resulting in greater conference fees and travel costs incurred when compared to that of the comparative period, as well as increased costs in the current six-month period associated with updating and maintaining the Company's website and distribution of information to shareholders.
+Shareholder and information meetings increased by \$45,880 in the current nine-month period due mainly to increased attendance at trade conferences resulting in greater conference fees and associated costs incurred when compared to that of the comparative period.

-Regulatory and transfer agent fees have increased in the current six-month period due mainly to increased costs associated with additional companies being incorporated as a result of the restructure undertaken prior to the acquisition of the Argentinean entities in May 2018.
+Regulatory and transfer agent fees have increased in the current nine-month period due mainly to increased costs associated with additional companies being incorporated as a result of the restructure undertaken prior to the acquisition of the Argentinean entities in May 2018 and filing fees associated with the private placement and addition of non-executive director.

-The Company incurred \$19,198 in interest in the current six-month period due to the contractual obligation payable it has to Sandstorm as a result of the recent Argentinean and Guernsey company acquisitions.
+The Company incurred \$28,797 in interest in the current nine-month period due to the contractual obligation payable it has to Sandstorm as a result of the Argentinean and Guernsey company acquisitions.

-Property investigation costs have decreased in the current six-month period when compared to the comparative six-month period due to the focus on the existing Argentinean and Canadian projects rather than undertaking property evaluations on new projects.
+Property investigation costs have decreased in the current nine-month period when compared to the comparative nine-month period due to the focus on the existing Argentinean and Canadian projects rather than undertaking property evaluations on new projects.

-Operating costs were offset by the unrealised foreign exchange gain of \$30,095 recognised on USD denominated cash balances in the period and other income of \$15,567 receipted in Argentina in relation to access rights granted.
+Operating costs were offset by the unrealized and realised foreign exchange gain of \$45,408 recognised on foreign denominated balances in the period and other income of \$12,763 receipted in Argentina in relation to access rights granted.